jxcore/jxcore/doc/api/jxcore-feature-internal-recovery.markdown

 var counter = 0;

-// this is just for storing thread's restart counter.
+// this is just for storing restart counter of the instance.
-// we use jxcore.store.shared here, because it is static (unrelated to the threads) if (shared.exists(sid)) {
+// we use jxcore.store.shared here, because it is static (unrelated to the instances) if (shared.exists(sid)) {
     counter = parseInt(shared.get(sid)) + 1;
     console.log("Thread no %s restarted %d times.", process.threadId, counter);
 }
 shared.set(sid, counter);

-// attaching callback to this event enables the thread recovery,
+// attaching callback to this event enables the sub-instance recovery,
 // but still you need to call restartCallback() explicitly to make a restart process.on('restart', function (restartCallback) {
     if (counter < 3) {